adibaba/templates/upb/yed/README.md

 # yEd UPB

-- Colors are based on [UPB corporate design](https://www.uni-paderborn.de/universitaet/presse-kommunikation-marketing/corporate-design)
 - Get the Software: [yEd Graph Editor](https://www.yworks.com/products/yed)
+- The palettes use the font Roboto Condensed.
+Get it at [fonts.google.com](https://fonts.google.com/specimen/Roboto+Condensed) or [github.com](https://github.com/googlefonts/roboto)
+- Colors are not the same, but based on the [UPB corporate design](https://www.uni-paderborn.de/universitaet/presse-kommunikation-marketing/corporate-design)

 ## Add palettes